frc-web-components/frc-web-components/docs/plugins.rst

     },
   }, 'My Elements');

 The above adds a new component to the FWC Dashboard interface.
 Note that the above is just a config for the **my-counter** HTML element and not the code for the **my-counter** element itself.
-The above configuration is required by the dashboard so it knows things like how to add the component to the interface, and information about its property so they can be controlled using external sources such as NetworkTables.
+The above configuration is required by the dashboard so it knows things like how to add the component to the interface, and information about its properties so they can be controlled using external sources such as NetworkTables.

 Some config fields are used for display purposes only, such as the **displayName** field and the second argument in the **.addElements** method which is used by the dashboard app to group similar components together.
 Update the plugin code to the following and see how it appears in the dashboard: